Bala Bala Sese: Filming

-Principal photography on Bala Bala Sese began late 2012 and wrapped 2014.
+Principal photography on Bala Bala Sese began in late 2012 and wrapped in 2014.
 The movie was filmed on the Ssese Islands in Uganda, from which it takes its name.

 Release

 The film was released on 3 July 2015 at theatre Labonita.

-Bala Bala Sese is rather the very first Ugandan project to receive a professional marketing approach and one of the top local productions of that year and the following year.
-It was nominated in the 12th Africa Movie Academy Awards for Best Film in an African Language.
+Bala Bala Sese is rather the first Ugandan project to receive a professional marketing approach.
+It was one of the top local productions of that year and the following year.

+It was nominated at the 12th Africa Movie Academy Awards for Best Film in an African Language.
 It held its African premiere at the Luxor African Film Festival in Egypt and competed in the long Narrative category among 13 other African films.
-It was the opening film at the 10 Amakula International Film Festival and automatically qualified for the Golden Impala Award in the best African film which was won by De Noir.
+It was the opening film at the 10 Amakula International Film Festival and automatically qualified for the Golden Impala Award for best African film, which was won by De Noir.